jxnblk/mdx-deck/docs/components.md

 ## Appear

 Use the `<Appear />` component to make its children appear one at a time within a single slide.
-Use the up and down arrow keys to step through each element.
+Use the left and right arrow keys to step through each element.

 ```mdx
 import { Appear } from 'mdx-deck'